Eugenia Stamboliev

 Academic

 Eugenia is an Austro-Bulgarian media scholar and philosopher of technology holding a postdoctoral fellowship at the University of Vienna.
-She works on ethical issues around artificial intelligence and algorithmic/data structures while focusing on political, socioeconomic, and normative concerns.
+She works on ethical issues around artificial intelligence and algorithmic/data structures while studying political, socioeconomic, and normative concerns.
 Her project Interpretability and Explainability as Drivers to Democracy focuses on the influence of complex algorithmic structures (like covid models) and democratic concepts and examines conceptual shifts in institutional power, social trust and explainability (XAI).

 Education